top of page

 If you are new to mindfulness and unsure of its potential benefits, then this is a good way to start.
 This session will cover:

-The MBLC is an eight week course consisting of eight classes, which are typically two hours long.
+The eight week course consists of eight classes, which are typically two hours long.
 Each week the participants are introduced to a new set of practices, to allow them to explore mindfulness in a variety of different ways.
 Each session consists of an introduction to the practice, facilitated practice, relevant theories to support the understanding of the participant and small and large group discussion.
-Participants are then encouraged to commit to their own personal practice of 30 minutes on a daily basis throughout the duration of the course.
-To aid the home practices, participants receive a Mindfulness Manual and a set of guided audio practices to listen to, which accompany the manual.
+Participants are then encouraged to commit to their own personal practice of 20-30 minutes on a daily basis throughout the duration of the course.
+To aid the home practices, participants receive a course manual and a set of guided audio practices to listen to, which accompany the manual.

 Post Course Practice and Support

-Mindfulness and compassion are already present but remain dormant if not cultivated.
-Post-course practice periods support the participant in their continued exploration of mindfulness and compassion.
+Post-course practice periods support the participant in their continued exploration of meditation.
 These are offered to the participant for 30 minutes to one hour depending on time and can be online or face to face.

 Yoga, Meditation and Breathwork with Ian Rigg